LOADING ...

 She stepped them and reached for her ratty platforms.

-They gone.
+were gone.

-At least they where she left them.
+At least they weren't she left them.

-In of the shattered living room window.
+In front of the living room window.

 And there on the sidewalk, stories down,

-David: as she up the glass fragments,
+David: as she swept up the fragments,

 This was not a decision,